OCR-D/ocr-d.github.io/projects.md

 orthographic differences.
 There has been intensive work on easily transferable applications that allow a high-quality mass-processing of all historical prints from the 16th to the 19th century.
-This will increase the number of OCR texts rapidly.For further usage, a sustainable preservation and identification of the images, the bibliographic metadata as well as the encoded full texts and their versions is obligatory.
+This will increase the number of OCR texts rapidly.
+For further usage, a sustainable preservation and identification of the images, the bibliographic metadata as well as the encoded full texts and their versions is obligatory.
 A standardized concept must be created in order to ensure this purpose.
 In addition, the availability and citation of the OCR